Smile-SA/redmine_smile_project_enumerations_custom_field_format/README.md

 * Adds a new permission : **manage_project_enumerations**

-  This permissions allow to edit Project Enumerations values for the project.
+  This permission allows to edit Project Enumerations values for the project.
-  When a user has this permission a new tab appears in the Project Settings.
+  When a user has this permission a 2 new tabs appear in the Project Settings (depending if Custom Fields of the new type exist or not)
+  - **Project Enumerations**
+  - **Project List of Values**

-* Manages Enumeration **status** like for Versions
+* Manages Enumeration **statuses** like for Versions

   If Enumeration is **locked** or **closed**, possible value will not be present in the dropdown list (depends on the Custom Field status configuration).